hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

     specific weighed connections between nodes.
 This options is described further.

-### The change in the node's input potential
+#### The change in the node's input potential
 One of the definition of the input potential of a node (i) can be described by:

 [![](http://1.bp.blogspot.com/-ddwL-U7I_vg/VQmuM7azq8I/AAAAAAAAEPs/Xhf1AVbq5Yg/s400/ui_alt_definition.PNG)](http://1.bp.blogspot.com/-ddwL-U7I_vg/VQmuM7azq8I/AAAAAAAAEPs/Xhf1AVbq5Yg/s1600/ui_alt_definition.PNG)

 What we want to determine, is how this value will change over time, when the network evolves.
 The change of the potential over time is it's partial derivation with respect to the time.

 [![](http://1.bp.blogspot.com/-SOkKPl_WMPI/VQmuNF3lm5I/AAAAAAAAEQI/M2C14r2zFH0/s400/ui_change.PNG)](http://1.bp.blogspot.com/-SOkKPl_WMPI/VQmuNF3lm5I/AAAAAAAAEQI/M2C14r2zFH0/s1600/ui_change.PNG)

 When doing a computer simulation we will described the value of Ui in time T+1, or here T+ delta t.
 Where delta T is some small time interval.

 [![](http://3.bp.blogspot.com/-HIxnCjPdc-0/VQmuNtqyawI/AAAAAAAAEQE/RB4siWWrOwo/s400/ui_change_cform.PNG)](http://3.bp.blogspot.com/-HIxnCjPdc-0/VQmuNtqyawI/AAAAAAAAEQE/RB4siWWrOwo/s1600/ui_change_cform.PNG)

 This equation is at the hearth of this algorithm.
 We now have an exact specification of what the value of potential *Ui* will be in time T+1.
 That is our iterating algorithm has to perform exactly this updated.

 ### Implementation details

--   Compute the distance matrix, containing the distance between each 2 scities
+-   Compute the distance matrix, containing the distance between each 2 cities
 -   Initialize the network with random values
 -   Pick randomly a node, compute the change in the input potential
 -   Update the value of the node from the input potential change